-- So the youngster played by himself much of the time.
+- 1. So the youngster played by himself much of the time.
 He especially loved mechanical toys. - (a) Which of the following did Einstein's mother think he was? - (i) A monster, because he was very worrisome. - (ii) A mutant, because he was too intelligent. - (iii) A freak, because his head was much too large. - (iv) A lunatic, because he only liked mechanical toys.

-- Ans. (iii) A freak, because his head was much too large.

-- (b) Why did Einstein have to play by himself most of the time?
+- Ans. (iii) A freak, because his head was much too large. - (b) Why did Einstein have to play by himself most of the time? - Ans.

-- Ans.
 He did not know what to do with other children, and his playmates found him boring.
-Therefore, little Einstein was left to play all by himself.

-- Ans. hint

-- (d) Which special skill did Einstein develop with encouragement from his mother?

-- (i) Einstein learned to play the violin.

-- (ii) Einstein learned other languages.

-- (iii) Einstein learned to play the piano.

-- (iv) Einstein learned public speaking.

-Ans. (i) Einstein learned to play the violin.

-- (e) Select the option that does not use an antonym of the word 'loved' from the extract. - (i) She despised him for the way he had treated her father. - (ii) His mother disliked the way he had spoken to the old man. - (iii) They avoided each other whenever they met on the street. - (iv) The two men loathed each other and stayed enemies forever. - Ans. (iii) They avoided each other whenever they met on the street. - 2.
+Therefore, little Einstein was left to play all by himself. - (c) Fill in the blank with one word only.
+Einstein's mechanical toys were a to his future because he studied Physics when he grew older. - Ans. hint - (d) Which special skill did Einstein develop with encouragement from his mother? - (i) Einstein learned to play the violin. - (ii) Einstein learned other languages. - (iii) Einstein learned to play the piano. - (iv) Einstein learned public speaking. - Ans. (i) Einstein learned to play the violin. - (e) Select the option that does not use an antonym of the word 'loved' from the extract. - (i) She despised him for the way he had treated her father. - (ii) His mother disliked the way he had spoken to the old man. - (iii) They avoided each other whenever they met on the street. - (iv) The two men loathed each other and stayed enemies forever. - Ans. (iii) They avoided each other whenever they met on the street. - 2.
 This young Serb had come to Switzerland because the University in Zurich was one of the few in Europe where women could get degrees. - (a) Which of the following is a reason why Einstein was attracted to Mileva? - (i) He found her to be a very beautiful woman.

 - (ii) She shared his love for science. - (iii) Like him, she was extremely intelligent. - (iv) She too was at odds with the 'philistines' at the university. - Ans. (iv) She too was at odds with the 'philistines' at the university. - (b) Why was Einstein's mother against her son's relationship with Mileva? - Ans.
 Einstein's mother thought that Mileva was too old for her son, and was also bothered by the fact that Mileva was as intelligent as him. - (c) Fill in the blank with one word only.
-Einstein regarded Mileva as an against those he was constantly at odds.

-Ans. ally

-- (d) Which of the following quotes is how Einstein regarded Mileva? - (i) "clever creature." - (ii) "beautiful woman." - (iii) "dearest friend." - (iv) "good companion." - Ans. (i) "clever creature." - (e) Select the option that correctly uses the word 'degrees' in the same way as used in the extract. - (i) It was fifty degrees in the shade of the trees. - (ii) The rays diverge at an angle of forty degrees. - (iii) The students collected their graduation degrees. - (iv) Each of them had different degrees of success. - Ans. (iii) The students collected their graduation degrees.
+Einstein regarded Mileva as an against those he was constantly at odds. - Ans. ally - (d) Which of the following quotes is how Einstein regarded Mileva? - (i) "clever creature." - (ii) "beautiful woman." - (iii) "dearest friend." - (iv) "good companion." - Ans. (i) "clever creature." - (e) Select the option that correctly uses the word 'degrees' in the same way as used in the extract. - (i) It was fifty degrees in the shade of the trees. - (ii) The rays diverge at an angle of forty degrees. - (iii) The students collected their graduation degrees. - (iv) Each of them had different degrees of success. - Ans. (iii) The students collected their graduation degrees.